 Wine from fruit and honey was probably the first alcohol produced by humans.
 Early humans probably carried ripe/overripe fruit back to their shelter, where natural fermentation by yeast created an alcoholic juice at the bottom of the containers and created what one author calls "a kind of Stone Age Beaujolais Noveau."
 Purposeful, regular production of alcoholic beverages may have started in China, but cultivation of grape vines (Vitis vinifera ssp. vinifera) began in what today is the Near East - Turkey, Iran, Georgia, and other countries near the Caucasus Mountains.1

-Wine production occurred before beer production.
-Beer, produced through fermentation of carbohydrates in grains such as barley/wheat/rice/corn or tubers such as cassava, requires an extra step.
+Wine production may have occurred before beer production.
+Beer, produced through fermentation of carbohydrates in grains such as barley/wheat/rice/corn, tubers such as cassava, or the sap of the agave plant requires an extra step.
 The complex molecules of starch carbohydrates must be transformed into simpler sugars through the extra step of sprouting/conversion into malt.
 The easiest way to convert the starch into simpler sugar molecules is through chewing (mastication), where the phytase enzyme present in human saliva does the conversion.

 The original domestication in southwestern Mexico of the grain teosinte, precursor of modern corn, may have been driven by use of the stalk for making corn wine.
 If that was the case, only later did growing teosinte kernels for food become the primary objective, ultimately leading Native Americans to genetically modify the species by selective breeding to create large ears of corn.
 Pottery may have been used initially in South America 7,000 years ago to store chicha, a beer made from fermenting corn after chewing the grains.2